-- A. Coordination of several disciplines (e.g., engineering, landscape architecture, biology, hydrology, and others) is needed during the project's design in order to meet the proper environmental requirements.
+A. Coordination of several disciplines (e.g., engineering, landscape architecture, biology, hydrology, and others) is needed during the project's design in order to meet the proper environmental requirements.
 This is necessary not only for large and complex projects but also for small and simple projects.
-The Designer shall obtain all available inputs to ensure a coordinated, environmentally-based, integrative design approach. - B. Coordination with other state and federal regulatory agencies is necessary where transportation projects involve wetlands, endangered species, Illinois natural areas, nature preserves, historic sites, naturally or culturally sensitive areas, or where the planned facility is adjacent to public natural resources such as streams, forests, or forest preserves.
-The design aspect of these projects shall be identified by the Designer and coordinated by the assigned Tollway PM/Coordinator. - C. The Designer shall support the Tollway PM/Coordinator when coordination is needed with local jurisdictional agencies or property/landowners adjacent to or affected by the Tollway projects.
+The Designer shall obtain all available inputs to ensure a coordinated, environmentally-based, integrative design approach.

+- B. Coordination with other state and federal regulatory agencies is necessary where transportation projects involve wetlands, endangered species, Illinois natural areas, nature preserves, historic sites, naturally or culturally sensitive areas, or where the planned facility is adjacent to public natural resources such as streams, forests, or forest preserves.
+The design aspect of these projects shall be identified by the Designer and coordinated by the assigned Illinois Tollway PM/Coordinator. - C. The Designer shall support the Illinois Tollway PM/Coordinator when coordination is needed with local jurisdictional agencies or property/landowners adjacent to or affected by Illinois Tollway projects.
 Coordination at the local level includes counties, municipalities, schools, park and forest preserve districts, chambers of commerce, residential and commercial developments, and other special districts.
-Coordination at the general public level may include groups that could have valuable input to the project or have special requirements. - D. The USACE has agreements with local Soil and Water Conservation Districts (SWCD) to provide specific services related to the ESCPs.
-The review of the ESCPs by the local SWCD is required whenever a 404 Permit is involved.
-This will involve documentation and coordination between the Tollway, the Designer, and various state and local agencies. - E. The NPDES General Construction Permit to regulate the discharge of stormwater from a construction site, which is granted to the Tollway, requires certain items be prepared and kept current by the CM.
+Coordination at the general public level should include groups that could have valuable input to the project or have special requirements. - D. The NPDES General Construction Permit to regulate the discharge of stormwater from a construction site, which is granted to the Illinois Tollway, requires certain items be prepared and kept current by the CM.
 See Special Provisions 111.1 and 111.2 and Part IV of the NPDES General Construction Permit for more details regarding the requirements for developing the NPDES SWPPP.
 Appendix 1 provides a summary of the various NPDES forms that may be applicable to a project.